Student Clubs & Organizations

 For students interested in working with CCD's mascot, Swoop.

-Provides peer support for anyone in recovery or seeking recovery from substance use disorders or anyone who has been affected by addiction.
+Provides peer support for anyone in recovery or seeking recovery from substance use disorders or anyone affected by addiction.
 Supports members of the recovery community in their educational pursuits.
 Fosters education about substance use and addiction for those struggling with substance use and family members and allies of the recovery community.

 Rebecca Cherry | Advisor | Rebecca.Cherry@ccd.edu